uyuni-project/uyuni-rfc/accepted/0000-subscription-matching-in-public-clouds.md

 - These virtualization groups need to be defined manually.
 No way of automation.
 - Refreshing the state of a virtualization group also needs to be done manually.
 - Require new DB tables and UI for managing those groups.
+- Most probably no customer would maintain these data.

 # Unresolved questions
 [unresolved]: #unresolved-questions

+- This approach is based on matching only Salt virtual instances.
+Should we also change the reported "uuid" for Traditional Clients running on the Public Cloud?